When solopreneurs run payroll, it's not always clear how to pay themselves. Read the basics on how to pay yourself as a business owner.

 Being a solopreneur is both rewarding and challenging.
 But when you're first getting started, it can be especially hard to know exactly how you’re supposed to pay yourself, taking taxes, withholdings, and regulations all into account.

 When it comes to paying yourself, one factor to consider is how your business is set up.
-While there are many different ways to set up a business, a few of the most common ways are:
+If you’re wondering how does a business owner pay themselves, a few of the most common ways are:

 You should speak with a tax and business professional when deciding how to set up your business and which tax classification to use.